-To begin with, anxiety comes in many forms and means different things to different people.
+Anxiety comes in many forms and means different things to different people.
 For example, it is common to hear someone say that they’re not anxious but they do worry a lot.
-Dread and hopelessness, which is one of the most common manifestations of depression, can also be confused with excessive anxiety.
+To complicate things more, dread and hopelessness, which is one of the most common manifestations of depression, can also be confused with excessive anxiety.

 So let’s begin by describing some of the types of anxiety that people experience.

 These are the most common types of anxiety that we see:

 1. PTSD or Traumatic Anxiety: Intrusive fear or anxiety related to a traumatic event.
 There are often flashbacks, intrusive memories, or nightmares along with other symptoms.